PROBIC/mSWEEP/README.md

 # General pipeline
 ## Preprocessing
 - Obtain a set of reference sequences.
-- Index the reference sequences for pseudoalignment with:
+- Index the reference sequences for pseudoalignment with Themisto:
+> build_index --k 31 --input-file reference_sequences.fasta --auto-colors --index-dir themisto_index --temp-dir tmp
+- ... or with kallisto
 > kallisto pseudo -i reference_kmi reference_sequences.fasta
 - Define some grouping for the reference and save the grouping in a text file where each line contains the identifier of the grouping the corresponding reference sequence belongs to.
 For example with four sequences and two groups:
 ```